What Is LNG?

 Climate benefits of LNG

 The United States has led the world in reducing greenhouse gas emissions in recent years, thanks in large part to the increased use of natural gas.
-Helping other countries around the world replicate that progress, particularly economies like China and India, will deliver enormous climate benefits, while also lifting people out of poverty and providing lower-cost energy around the globe.
+Helping other countries around the world replicate that progress, particularly large industrial economies like China and India, will deliver enormous climate benefits, while also lifting people out of poverty and providing lower-cost energy around the globe.